pjb304/openvpn-dns-updates/README.md

 A script to update a local DNS server (dnsmasq) when a client connects.
 Initial version from https://openvpn.net/archive/openvpn-users/2006-10/msg00119.html

+This uses a seperate file for IPv4 and IPv6 addresses because if they are in the same file dnsmasq only uses the first one

+## Installation

 To install place the learn-address.sh file in /var/lib/openvpn (you may have to create this folder).

 Add the following to the specified files